Immerhaze/python-Automatizacion/README.md

 Excel-to-Form Automation 🤖
-Puppeteer-based automation that eliminated manual data entry from an Excel spreadsheet into a third-party management system — reducing processing time from ~30 seconds per record to under 1 second, across 100+ entries.
+Puppeteer-based automation that eliminated manual data entry from an Excel spreadsheet into a third-party management system, reducing processing time from ~30 seconds per record to under 1 second, across 100+ entries.
 The Problem
-A staff member had to manually transfer data from an Excel file into a web-based form — one person at a time.
+A staff member had to manually transfer data from an Excel file into a web-based form- one person at a time.
 Each record required opening the form, filling multiple fields, and submitting.
 For 100 people, that's 50+ minutes of repetitive work.
 The Solution
 A Puppeteer script that reads each row from the Excel file and automatically fills and submits the form, handling the full flow without human intervention.
 Results